Simpler Presentations for Many Fragments of Quantum Circuits: Scalar refinement

-In both cases, the hypotheses of \cref{lem:scalar-refinement} are satisfied for the unitary semantics considered in this paper (invertibility is automatic, visible scalars are finite cyclic by construction, and the imported fragments do not exhibit hidden phases relative to their chosen scalar conventions).
+In both cases, the hypotheses of \cref{lem:scalar-refinement} are satisfied for the unitary semantics considered in this paper: invertibility is automatic, visible scalars are finite cyclic by construction, and the imported normal forms expose every scalar multiple of an identity as one of those visible scalars, so no hidden phases appear relative to the chosen scalar conventions.
 Therefore, scalar refinement preserves faithfulness, and the refined imported presentations may be treated as complete presentations for the strict semantics used throughout.